 I am always looking for additional research efforts that can have high impact.
 My projects page describes my ongoing and recent research projects.
 I am happy to advise graduate students and undergraduate MQP projects that fit in the networking, security, or systems areas.

 I am an active member of the Cake Lab research group, which is open to everyone.

 I recruit talented students interested in networking, security and systems.
 I have the privilege of advising three graduate students currently:

 The following students have previously worked with me and have since graduated.
 Their first position upon graduation is listed:

-I am the coach for the WPI Cyber Defense Competition team, an extra-curricular activity to help students learn more about cyber security issues.
-The team has competed at the 2012 and 2013 Northeast Collegiate Cyber Defense Competition (NECCDC) events.
+I have previously served as the coach for the WPI Cyber Defense Competition team, an extra-curricular activity to help students learn more about cyber security issues.
+The team competed at the 2012 and 2013 Northeast Collegiate Cyber Defense Competition (NECCDC) events.
 In 2012, WPI placed 9th.
 In 2013, WPI placed third.
 In 2014, WPI again placed third.

 A team from WPI participated in the 2013 MIT/LL Capture the Flag.
 Out of 23 teams, WPI placed 4th.

-I am the faculty advisor for the WPI Cyber Security Club, a student group that provides demonstrations, activities, and other events to help students learn both about security defense and offense.
+For five years, I served as the faculty advisor for the WPI Cyber Security Club, a student group that provides demonstrations, activities, and other events to help students learn both about security defense and offense.
 Students interested in joining the club should complete the ethical hacking agreement form.
 Once the form is completed, the club officers will be automatically notified of the new membership request and will add the requestor.